ilia-funtov/OneDly-Theme/README.md

 * Social media links as buttons at the top of the page
 * Social media sharing links as buttons at the end of the page
 * All posts on a single page as separated sections
-* Post ordering by sec parameter, instead of date
+* Post ordering by `sec` parameter in post's front matter, instead of date

 # Quick Start